aashrai/brahma-dao/README.md

 # Bramha-Dao
 Annotation processor to generate [Hibernate](http://hibernate.org/orm/) DAO.
 ## About
 Auto generate DAO for ```@Entity``` classes with support for annotation driven validations, defaults and much more.
-Changes to the entity classes are automatically reflected in the generated DAO class.
-Have cleaner codebases and simpler PR's.
+Changes to the entity classes are automatically reflected in the generated DAO class, have cleaner codebases and simpler PR's.
-Focus on codebase not on ```Predicates```.
+> Focus on codebase not on **Predicates**.

 ## Example
 To generate a DAO annotate your ```@Entity``` class with ```@GenerateDao```.